Fahim715/bracu_connect/README.md

 ---

 ## Features ✨

+✅ **CGPA Calculator** – Instantly calculate your GPA, no more guesswork.
+✅ **Notifications** – Get real-time alerts for campus events and important updates.
+✅ **BRACU Wingman** – Your personal deadline buddy!
+Never miss an assignment or exam again.

 ✅ **CGPA Analysis** – Track and analyze your academic performance.
 ✅ **In-App Data Sync Option** – Seamlessly sync data for a smoother experience.